octobercms/october/modules/backend/widgets/table/README.md

 - `title`
 - `type` (string, checkbox, dropdown, autocomplete)
 - `width` - sets the column width, can be specified in percents (10%) or pixels (50px).
-There could be a single column without the width specified.
-It will be stretched to take the available space.
+There could be a single column without width specified, it will be stretched to take the available space.
 - `readOnly`
 - `options` (for drop-down elements and autocomplete types)
 - `dependsOn` (from drop-down elements)